petermcneely/todolists/README.md

 ##### Running the server

-To run the server, run `mvn spring-server:boot`.
+To run the server, run `mvn spring-boot:server`.
 You can then access the todolists by hitting `/api/v1/todolists`.

 #### Manually testing the server